james5101/katacoda-scenarios/convert-python-to-3musketeers/step2.md

 Lets open the Dockerfile `Dockerfile`{{open}} and take a look at whats going on.
 We have a pretty simple dockerfile that pulls down a base python image.

 ## Task
-For the next task let's add a few lines that will add our script to the root of the image and then execute that script
+For the next task let's add a few lines that will add our script to the root of the image and then execute that script.
+*TIP-If you are stuck with what to add to the Dockerfile there is a "Show Solution" button at the bottom the scenario.*

+## Task
-Lets try to build our image.
+After we edit the Dockerfile, let's try to build our image.

 `docker build -t printvar .`{{execute}}

-Next lets see if our image was created sucesfully.
+Next let's see if our image was created sucesfully.

 `docker images`{{execute}}

 We should see an image with a tag of printvar:latest.
 Excellent

+## Task
-Lets run our image and see our output.
+Lastly let's run our image and see our output.

 `docker run printvar`{{execute}}